bombchus/z64-music-wiki/docs/advanced/sampling/overview.md

     The **Audiobank Templates** are *optional*, but are made specifically for the creation of sampled instruments, drums, and sound effects and can be edited in SEQ64 or a text editor capable of editing `.xml` files.
 The Audiobank Templates contain placeholder data to be edited specifically for either instruments, drums, or sound effects.

     ??? tip "Recommendation"
         It is recommended to avoid using SEQ64 to edit audiobanks and instead use a text editor capable of editing `.xml` files.
-There's a learning curve, however it will bypass any bugs that SEQ64 introduces.
+There is a learning curve, however it will bypass any bugs that SEQ64 introduces.

 -----